hoitek-go/gorm-migrator/README.md

 ## Features 🔥
 - Migrate data with history meta table in database
+- Migrate specific migration via name of the struct
 - Seed data with history meta table in database
+- Seed specific data via name of the struct
 - Down all migrated data
 - Down the last number of migrated data
 - Down all seed data